The Media Mentorship will not be taking new students in 2020. This page provides information on the program 2012-2019

 - In First Year you will attend camera, radio and career workshops, be invited to networking events as well as an interstate trip.

 - In Second Year you will engage in further skill development workshops and participate in a multimedia Community Project in association with the ECC NSW.
 If you have successfully completed the first two years of the program you will be eligible to participate in Third Year.

 - In Third Year you will undertake a short-term work placement at SBS, NITV, ABC, Network 10 or nextmedia (which will form part of the Media Internship unit MAS350).

 What is the Mentorship actually like?

-The mentorship brings together a group of like-minded and diverse individuals to experience something out of the ordinary.
-Over the course of the program, students get to know each other as well as staff at Macquarie, SBS, NITV and the Ethnic Communities' Council of NSW and the community.
+The SBS Media Mentorship brings together a group of like-minded and diverse individuals to experience something out of the ordinary.
+Over the course of the program, students get to know each other as well as staff at Macquarie, SBS, NITV and the Ethnic Communities' Council of NSW, ABC Compass, nextmedia, Network 10 and the community.
 Wherever possible the program also tries to provide students with additional tools to assist them open the doors to a media career.
 Mentees come from all over Sydney, from many different backgrounds, with different personal skills and attributes.
-The mentorship program is designed to supplement academic study and it is a relatively busy and fun schedule throughout the year.
+SBS Media Mentorship program is designed to supplement academic study and it is a relatively busy and fun schedule throughout the year.

 To learn more about students' first-hand impressions of SBS Media Mentorship, have a read of Melinda's, Mridula's and Dayvis's recounts of what the program has been like for them.
 To meet some of the mentees currently participating in the program please visit https://mediamentorship.org/2019-2021-mentees